idimitriadis0/TranslateOnLinux/docs/index.md

 ### OCR

-Unfortunately, no native OCR solution can match ABBYY FineReader and other proprietary software.
+Native OCR solutions usually lag behind ABBYY FineReader and other proprietary software.

+[Able2extract Professional](https://www.investintech.com/prod_a2e.htm) is a paid software that offers PDF conversion, creation and editing with OCR capabilities, including extracting scanned PDF tables into Excel (7-day free trial available).

 [ABBYY FineReader](https://www.abbyy.com/en-me/finereader/) and other programs (such as Adobe Acrobat Pro, Nuance OmniPage, Readiris and Wondershare PDFelement) can be used in a Windows VM, see related section.
 Some earlier versions of ABBYY FineReader (up to version 10) are reportedly working via Wine, see related section.